crscillitoe/DiscordRules/Rules.md

 ***GENERAL RULES***

 1. Be Respectful.
 Treat others the way you want to be treated.
+	1. No Homophobia
+	2. No Transphobia
+	3. No Sexism
+	4. No Racism
+	6. No Being an Asshole, please just be a sane and kind human being
 2. No inappropriate language.
 3. No spamming.
 4. No pornographic/adult/other NSFW material.